Staff and Board

 Staff

-Candice Steiner is the journal’s managing editor and a PhD candidate in ethnomusicology at the University of Hawai‘i at Mānoa.
+Candice Steiner is the journal’s managing editor.
+She has an MA in ethnomusicology and certificate in Pacific Islands studies from the University of Hawai‘i at Mānoa.
 Her research interests include the music and dance of Tokelau and its diaspora and Pacific Islands representation in film music.
 Prior to becoming managing editor in 2019, she served as CPIS’s graduate assistant for publications from 2010 to 2016 and cofounded the center’s student writing program, Write Oceania, with former managing editor Jan Rensel.

 Board

-Director of the Center for Pacific Islands Studies, University of Hawai'i: Tarcisius Kabutaulaka
+Director of the Center for Pacific Islands Studies, University of Hawai'i: Alexander Mawyer

 Editorial Board

-Editor: Alexander Mawyer, Center for Pacific Islands Studies, University of Hawai'i
+Associate Editor: Terence Wesley-Smith, Center for Pacific Islands Studies, University of Hawai‘i

 Resources Editor: Stuart Dawrs, Pacific Collection, Hamilton Library, University of Hawai'i